Live: Ravi Shankar at the Monterey International Pop Festival

 Live: Ravi Shankar at the Monterey International Pop Festival is a live album by Indian sitarist Ravi Shankar, released on the World Pacific record label in November 1967.
 It consists of part of Shankar's celebrated performance at the Monterey International Pop Festival in California on 18 June 1967.
+Part of this performance, namely Dhun (Dhadra and Fast Teental), are featured in D.A.
+Pennebaker’s 1968 film Monterrey Pop.
 Shankar was accompanied throughout by his regular tabla player, Alla Rakha, who performs a frenetic five-minute solo on the recording.

 In the United States, the album peaked at number 43 on Billboard's pop LPs listings – the highest placing Shankar achieved on that chart throughout his career.

 Background

 Ravi Shankar's appearance at the Monterey International Pop Festival marked a highpoint in the popularity of Indian classical music in the West, during a period when rock groups such as the Beatles, the Byrds and the Rolling Stones had increasingly adopted aspects of the genre in their work.
 Adding to Shankar's own standing among Western youth, he had achieved fame for his role as sitar teacher to George Harrison, the Beatles' lead guitarist.
 Having moved to California in February 1967 due to the demand for his concerts in the United States, the festival was Shankar's first performance at a rock event, as well as the first event to combine the diverse elements of contemporary popular music in a festival setting.

 Shankar admired the artistry and musicianship of some of his fellow performers on the three-day program, particularly Simon & Garfunkel, Janis Joplin, Jimi Hendrix and Otis Redding.
 He was appalled, however, at the sight of Hendrix setting fire to his electric guitar, and by the Who's destruction of their instruments at the end of their set.